leobudima/elogii-blog/content/9-biggest-delivery-challenges-for-ecommerce-and-how-to-solve-them.md

 You may have noticed that technology is the ideal tool that lets you work out most of these challenges without too much hassle.

-And when it comes to eCommerce delivery, we think the easiest way to manage it is by using delivery management software.
+And when it comes to eCommerce delivery management, we think the easiest way to manage it is by using delivery management software.

 That’s why we want you to see our solution for yourself right now.